Chichimeca War

-The Chichimeca War (1550–90) was a military conflict between the Spanish Empire and the Chichimeca Confederation established in the territories today known as the Central Mexican Plateau, called by the Conquistadores La Gran Chichimeca.
+The Chichimeca War (1550–1600) was a military conflict between the Spanish Empire and the Chichimeca Confederation established in the territories today known as the Central Mexican Plateau, called by the Conquistadores La Gran Chichimeca.
 The epicenter of the hostilities was the region now called the Bajío.
-The Chichimeca War is recorded as the longest and most expensive military campaign confronting the Spanish Empire and indigenous people in Mesoamerica.
-The forty-year conflict was settled through several peace treaties driven by the Spaniards which led to the pacification and, ultimately, the streamlined integration of the native populations into the New Spain society.
+The Chichimeca War is recorded as the longest and most expensive military campaign confronting the Spanish Empire and indigenous people in Aridoamerica.
+The forty-year conflict was settled through several peace treaties with the Spaniards which led to the pacification and, ultimately, the integration of the native populations into the New Spain society.

-The Chichimeca War (1550-1590) began eight years after the two-year Mixtón War.
+The Chichimeca War (1550–1600) began eight years after the two-year Mixtón War.
 It can be considered a continuation of the rebellion as the fighting did not come to a halt in the intervening years.
-Unlike in the Mixtón rebellion, the Caxcanes were now allied with the Spanish.
 The war was fought in what are the present-day Mexican states of Zacatecas, Guanajuato, Aguascalientes, Jalisco, Queretaro, and San Luis Potosí.

 Prelude

 On September 8, 1546, natives near the Cerro de la Bufa in what would become the city of Zacatecas showed the Spaniard Juan de Tolosa several pieces of silver-rich ore.
 News of the silver strike soon spread across New Spain.
 The dream of quick wealth caused a large number of Spaniards to migrate from southern Mexico to the present-day city of Zacatecas in the heartland of La Gran Chichimeca.
-Soon the mines of San Martín, Chalchihuites, Avino, Sombrerete, Fresnillo, Mazapil, and Nieves were established.
+Soon the mining towns of San Martín, Chalchihuites, Avino, Sombrerete, Fresnillo, Mazapil, and Nieves were established.
 The Chichimeca nations resented the intrusions by the Spanish on their sovereign ancestral lands.
 Spanish soldiers soon began raiding native territory trying to acquire slaves for the mines.
 To supply and communicate with the mines in and near Zacatecas, new roads were built from Querétaro and Jalisco across Chichimeca lands.
 The caravans full of goods along the roads were economic targets for Chichimecan warriors.